Skip to content

 How long can the password be?

 Bcrypt truncates input at 72 bytes — characters past that are ignored.
-If your application allows longer passwords, it should pre-hash with SHA-256 before bcrypt to avoid the truncation.
+If your application allows longer passwords, it should pre-hash with SHA-256 (then Base64) before bcrypt to avoid the truncation, then bcrypt the digest.

 Related tools